 That being said, this isn't a hard and fast rule — meaning younger tadpoles won't be turned away.
-If both your tween(s) and you believe they're mature enough, feel free to give them a night of good scary fun.
+If both your tween(s) and you believe they're mature enough, give them a night of good scary fun.
 If there's any hesitancy from either party, leave them at home and revisit the conversation when Fear's lantern is lit once again.
-If this is finally the year you're ready to take your tadpole along, then keep reading because Mommy Frog and I have put together our top tips for conquering Halloween Horror Nights with teens and tweens!
+Is this finally the year you're ready to take your tadpole along?
+Then keep reading!
+Mommy Frog and I have put together our top tips for conquering Halloween Horror Nights with teens and tweens!

 Terrifying Tips for Conquering Halloween Horror Nights with Teens and Tweens